gowtham1997/CS639-website/index.md

-For all of the models we have included as part of this report, we adjust the model configuration (number of layers, feed-forward units, etc.) to approximately 25M parameters.
+For all of the models we have included as part of this report, we adjust the model configuration (number of layers, feed-forward units, etc.) to approximately 28M parameters.
 This allows us to conduct a fair comparison of the models by changing the attention mechanisms while keeping all other factors the same.

-The figure above shows the
-top-1 accuracy of the various models.
-We see the performance order from best to worst as linformer $>$ resnet50 $>$ ViT-tiny $>$ ViT-small $>$ xcit.

-Hence we see the efficient attention come close to and sometimes exceed the performance of the baseline ResNet and VIT models.
-Thus, future avenues exist to leverage efficient attention models to reduce computation.
+The general trends we observe from the accuracy scores are

+  * Transformer models outperform the CNN baseline.
+  * Efficient attention models perform as well as or sometimes even better than the full self-attention model.
+  * Fastformer is our best performing model with a top-1 accuracy of 91%.

 ## Benchmarking the FLOPS and Inference Latency